rossprogram/rossprogram.github.io/index.md

 Fees for this program are determined by the cost of five or six weeks of room and board and by various instructional costs.
 The Ross/USA fee for 2020 will be $5000.
-The fee for Ross/Asia will be 35,000 RMB.

 NOTE: [Financial aid](https://rossprogram.org/students/faq/#are-scholarships-available)
 is available.
 Accepted applicants are encouraged to apply if their families have